spiced pears with blue cheese

 You might have guessed that I am Seriously Scared of spiders.

 I could also tell tales about relationship crises, as I live with a Rescue-the-Spider type of person, while my approach is SPLAT!!!
 Unless I’m too scared to splat.
 So anyway I used to dread the beginning of autumn when the monsters would relocate into my house thirsty for my blood.

 Not any more.

 Conkers are the answer.
 They authentically work.
 They obviously contain and exude some chemical that repels the creatures, but I swear it’s like a miracle – the last few years, since I started putting them out in the corners all over the house only a couple of spiders turn up and they tend to be Seriously Freaked Out.
-Only vacuuming is a bit of a pain.
+Only hoovering is a bit of a pain.

 Autumn is here and pears are in season, so to celebrate my spiderless autumns, I make a warming autumnal dish of spiced pears with blue cheese.
 It makes an excellent side to pork or lamb, or a sweet-savoury dessert.

 spiced pears with blue cheeseServings: 2-4Time: 1 hour

 - 1/2 tsp ras el hanout (moroccan spice, optional)

 - 2-3 tsp balsamic vinegar

 - 70-100g blue cheese – Gorgonzola or Stilton or a little of both